openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 together to create a Ziti Network.
 A Ziti Network is an overlay network
 \- meaning it creates a virtual network on top of a concrete network.
 The concrete network may be the internet, a university network, or your own home network.
-Whatever it is, it is referred ot as the underlay network.
+Whatever it is, it is referred to as the underlay network.

 In the Ziti Network, all network resources are modeled as services in the Ziti Controller.
-All services on a Ziti Network should only accessible via the Ziti Network for maximum effect.
+All services on a Ziti Network should only be accessible via the Ziti Network for maximum effect.
 Network services can be made available via a Ziti Network in a variety of manners.
 The preferred method is embedding the Ziti SDK inside of applications and